Corey Bailey

 The Alley was a complex of rehearsal studios that was originally owned by

 It was mostly a family run business with only a few employees.
-One employee,
+One employee, I

-the murals that decorated the place.
-Another person that I remember, is an
+Another person that I remember, is an individual who worked there named Mark

-individual who worked there named Mark who helped setup the bands and
+who helped setup the bands and such.

 Although Bill and Arnie seemed inseparable, Bill was the friendliest to me.
+That’s

-if they didn’t know of the place.
+they didn’t know of the place.
 I met a lot of people there and some went on to

 become legends.
 Howard Dumble rented space there for awhile.